DXHeroes/knowledge-base-content/issues/poor_code_quality.md

 If left unchecked, poor code quality can lead to issues in software delivery.
 It can bring the development to a halt.
 If the root causes are not addressed, it can lead to long periods of refactoring or a complete rewrite.

-## Reasons for the Poor Code Quality
+## Reasons of the Poor Code Quality

 **Team Culture**